mohitbadlu07/New-one/README.md

 # New-one
-This is my first repository
+This is my Git first repository